 3.2 Public bodies

 - bodies that perform functions similar to those carried out by government departments or local authorities, and act under any enactment or instrument for public purposes rather than for their own profit

-You can find out more about who are public bodies in Notice 749 Local Authorities and similar bodies.
+You can find out more about who are public bodies in Local authorities and similar bodies (VAT Notice 749).

 3.3 State regulated private welfare institutions and agencies

 State regulated private welfare institutions and agencies are establishments or other providers that are registered with, or regulated by, one of the following regulatory bodies:

 - Care Quality Commission

 - Scottish Commission for the Regulation of Care (The Care Commission)

 - Northern Ireland Regulation and Quality Improvement Authority